metinkiperr/KnightGame/README.md

   - knight die if their life points <= 0
   - dead knights are removed from the field
 - the game is over when only one knight is left on the field

+ - Prerequisites:
+   - PHP 8.0(or higher) should be installed

+   How To Run:
+ - Open the terminal
+ - Clone the repository
+ - cd KnightGame
+ - php Knight.php

+Enjoy!